MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/dns/change-nameservers-at-mydomain.md

 ## <a name="change-your-domains-nameserver-ns-records"></a>Alterar os registros de nameserver (NS) de seu domínio

-Para concluir a configuração do seu domínio com a Microsoft, altere os registros NS do seu domínio no seu registrador de domínios para apontar para os servidores de nomes primários e secundários da Microsoft.
+Para concluir a configuração do domínio com a Microsoft, altere os registros NS do seu domínio no registrador de domínios para apontar para os servidores de nomes primários e secundários da Microsoft.
 Isso configura a Microsoft para atualizar os registros DNS do domínio para você.
 Todos os registros são adicionados para que os seus emails, o Skype for Business Online e os sites públicos funcionem com o seu domínio e você fique com tudo pronto.

 > [!CAUTION]
-> Quando você alterar os registros NS do seu domínio para apontar para os servidores de nomes da Microsoft, todos os serviços associados atualmente ao seu domínio serão afetados.
-Por exemplo, todos os emails enviados para seu domínio (como rob@ *your_domain.* com) começará à Microsoft depois que você fizer essa alteração.
+> Quando você altera os registros NS do seu domínio para apontar para os servidores de nomes da Microsoft, todos os serviços atualmente associados ao seu domínio são afetados.
+Por exemplo, todos os emails enviados para seu domínio (como rob@ *your_domain.* com) começará a chegar na Microsoft depois que você fizer essa alteração.

 > [!IMPORTANT]
 > The following procedure will show you how to delete any other, unwanted nameservers from the list, and also how to add the correct nameservers if they are not already in the list. <br/> When you have completed the steps in this section, the only nameservers that should be listed are these four: